 The Assembly on Literature for Adolescents of NCTE (ALAN) promotes communication and cooperation among all individuals who have a special interest in adolescent literature, presents programs and conferences on this subject, promotes and increases the number of articles and publications devoted to it and integrates the efforts of all those with an interest in this literature.

-Below is a list of the officers and directors and leaders of ALAN, as well as our Statement on Equity, Diversity, and Inclusion and our Anti-Harassment Policy.
+Below is a list of the officers and directors and leaders of ALAN, as well as our Statement on Equity, Diversity, and Inclusion, Ethics Statement, and Anti-Harassment Policy.
 (Click here for a list of past presidents and board members.)

 Current ALAN Officers